EngineersNeedArt/SoftDorothy-SharewareProjects/README.md

 I could have kept the House Editor as an internal tool but I realized that if users could create and share their own house creations, it would add to the appeal to Glider.
 I think i was thinking about something similar to the Pinball Construction Set game.

 I found out very quickly though that work on the House Editor in fact involved more work than Glider itself.
 It turned out that "idiot proofing" the editor required a lot of sanity checking and busy work.
-As an example, when a user adds a bouncing ball to a room, there is a Get Info dialog that allows you to edit various paramters of the ball such as the **Length of travel**.
+As an example, when a user adds a bouncing ball to a room, there is a Get Info dialog that allows you to edit various parameters of the ball such as the **Length of travel**.
 When a user entered a value I had to make sure it was not negative, not too large for the room.
 These kinds of sanity checks are all over in the code and required a lot of busy effort.

 <p align="center">
 <img width="752" src="https://github.com/EngineersNeedArt/SoftDorothyProjects/blob/e13d52bbfb8e2eb1e904a019a68b3ddd9c84a19a/Images/GliderEditorScreenshot.jpg">